Kartikay02/Handwritten-Digit-Recognition2/README.md

 # Handwritten Digit Recognition using LeNet-5

 ## 📌 Overview
-This project implements a **Handwritten Digit Recognition System** using the **LeNet-5** deep learning architecture in **PyTorch**.
-The model is trained on the **MNIST dataset**, which consists of 60,000 training images and 10,000 test images of handwritten digits (0-9).
-The goal is to accurately classify handwritten digits using a convolutional neural network (CNN).
+The Handwritten Digit Recognition project focuses on building a deep learning model capable of accurately identifying digits (0–9) from handwritten images.
+This model was developed using the LeNet-5 architecture, a pioneering convolutional neural network (CNN), implemented with the PyTorch deep learning framework.

+The system leverages the MNIST dataset, a widely-used benchmark dataset consisting of 60,000 training images and 10,000 testing images of grayscale handwritten digits.
+The model learns hierarchical representations of the digits through convolutional and pooling layers, followed by fully connected layers that perform the classification.

+Key processes in the project included data preprocessing, model design using PyTorch, training the CNN, evaluating model performance, and testing accuracy.
+The project demonstrated the ability of CNNs to effectively learn spatial hierarchies in image data, achieving high accuracy in digit recognition.

 ## 🚀 Features
 - **Deep Learning Model:** Uses the **LeNet-5** CNN architecture for digit classification.